Extra-Opts

 You can easily know if a plugin supports Extra-Opts by checking the --help

-option.
+output for the --extra-opts option.
 Once compiled in, the --extra-opts

 plugin option allows reading extra options from a config file.
 The syntax for